debops/debops/docs/ansible-integration.rst

 * Try not to modify/replace configuration files which are maintained by Debian.
   In particular the :file:`/etc/apache2/apache2.conf` is not altered.
-* The ``IfVersion`` directive is not used to keep the number of enabled modules as minimum as possible.
-Instead the configuration is generated for the currently detected Apache version.
-FIXME, version_module is compiled in :)
 * Most variables which directly correspond to a Apache directive are not masked or otherwise changed (for example using ``True``, ``False`` for directives which expect ``on``, ``off`` is *not* supported).